thequietpattern/thequietpattern/README.md

 This isn’t a brand.
 It’s a pattern.
 Let it stay pattern-shaped.

 **7. Notice the Tower.**
-When power clusters—around money, charisma, hierarchy—pause.
+When power clusters—around money, charisma, hierarchy, pause a little.
 Ask:
 Is this necessary?
 Is it accountable?

 **8. Hold, don’t grab.**